enstenr/enstenr/README.md

-- 👋 Hi, I’m @enstenr / S Rajesh
+- 👋 Hi, I’m S Rajesh with id @enstenr
-- 👀 I’m interested in ...
+- 👀 I’m interested in R&D and like exploring new technical stuffs.
-- 🌱 I’m currently learning Pythong, GoLang, Google DE & ML
+- 🌱 Polyglot engineer and i got chance to work from Java Servlets / JSP, Adobe flex , EJB , Spring , Spring Boot, Angular JS / Angular , Python, Golang on variety of full tech stack
-- 💞️
+-
 - 📫 How to reach me rajeshs@outlook.de / enstenr@gmail.com

 You can read my blogs @